1 Public University in N.Y.

 Binghamton students can join 450+ clubs and organizations.
 Elite athletes participate in 21 NCAA Division I varsity teams, and there are dozens of club and intramural sports.

 Each of Binghamton’s six living-and-learning residential communities has its own personality, traditions, dining center, recreational and study areas.
 Collegiate professors and resident assistants (RAs) offer programs and classes to foster academic and personal growth.

 Binghamton strives to become a genuinely inclusive community where those with differening backgrounds and allegiances feel valued and can learn from one another.

-Ninety-one percent of freshmen return sophomore year -- well above the national average of 73%; and 71% graduate in four years (national average is 39%).
+Ninety-two percent of first-year students return sophomore year -- well above the national average of 73%; and 71% graduate in four years (national average is 39%).

 Binghamton is made up five undergraduate schools: business, community and public affairs, engineering and computer science, liberal arts and nursing.
-There are several exclusive honors programs and 50+ accelerated degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
-We also have a brand new pharmacy school.
-Although not an undergraduate school, students can earn a Pharm D graduate degree in just seven years with one of our pathway programs.
+There are several exclusive honors programs and 50+ accelerated/4+1/fast-track degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
+First-year pre-pharmacy applicants may also be admitted for a guaranteed a seat in our Doctor of Pharmacy (PharmD) program through the Pharmacy Early Acceptance Program (PEAP).